-- Berkley provides a nutritionally balanced breakfast, lunch and an afternoon snack for children. - Adults and children enjoy meals served family style. - Berkley serves breakfast from 8-8:30am.
-Lunch is served at 11:00 for the infant toddler classrooms and 11:30 for the preschool classrooms. - Teachers post menus in their classroom, it is posted on the Berkley website, and emailed to the families. - Milk with breakfast and lunch. - Teachers provide children with ample time to finish their meals. - Teachers encourage but never force children to eat. - Teachers and children wash their hands before and after meals. - Families must make special arrangements with office personnel for children who have diagnosed food allergies or special dietary needs (i.e. vegetarian). - Families must call the Front Desk to inform the teacher and cook if a child will not be present for a meal in which (s)he is typically present (to keep an accurate meal count) (By 7 a.m. for breakfast and 9 a.m. for lunch). - We ask that your child finish food from home outside the classroom.
+- Berkley provides a nutritionally balanced lunch and an afternoon snack for children. - Adults and children enjoy meals served family style. - Lunch is served at 11:00 for the infant toddler classrooms and 11:30 for the preschool classrooms. - Teachers post menus in their classroom, it is posted on the Berkley website and emailed to the families. - Milk with breakfast and lunch. - Teachers provide children with ample time to finish their meals. - Teachers encourage but never force children to eat. - Teachers and children wash their hands before and after meals. - Families must make special arrangements with office personnel for children who have diagnosed food allergies or special dietary needs (i.e. vegetarian). - Families must call the Front Desk to inform the teacher and cook if a child will not be present for a meal in which (s)he is typically present (to keep an accurate meal count). - We ask that your child finish food from home outside the classroom.
 Please do not bring them into the classroom. - No peanuts (or tree nuts), nuts or any type of peanut snack, is allowed in the school.
 This includes candy, snack bars, spreads, etc. We have children allergic to nuts.